0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 A reminder that there are more Rust projects on github than Kotlin, Scala, and Swift.
 We're here because Rust isn't a fringe language, despite it's very strange roots, it's mainstream and is ready for use in production TODAY.

-Let's compare Rust to the very similar language Go.
+Let's compare Rust to another popular language, Go.

 ---